hivesolutions/appier/advanced.md

 * `appier.reference` - Non relational equivalent of the foreigh reference/key;
 * `appier.references` - Multiple items (to many) version of the reference type;

-And the following keywords can be added to configure the attribute further:
+The following keywords can be added to configure the attribute further:

 * `index` - Boolean indicating if an index should be created for this attribute in the data source (faster searches);